 - Meanwhile, bring a large pot of water to boil on the stovetop and cook the rice noodles according to package directions, until you just reach your desired texture.
 Drain in a colander and set aside.

 - After the 5-minute NPR, quick release any remaining pressure in the Instant Pot.
 Stir in the zucchini, bean sprouts and bell pepper.
-Put the lid on the Instant Pot to steam the vegetables for about 3 minutes.
+Put the lid on the Instant Pot to steam the vegetables in the heat of the sauce for about 3 minutes (see note 6).

 - Add the rice noodles to the Instant Pot and use tongs to carefully toss them with the chicken and vegetables, until they're evenly covered in sauce.
 Let them sit for a minute to warm up, if necessary.
 Serve immediately with your chosen garnishes.
 Store leftovers in a sealed container in the refrigerator and eat within 4 days.